psu13/mutable-hakyll/posts/pandemic-home-cooking.md

 5. 1 4-6oz piece of frozen white fleshed fish fillet (cod or whatever).
 This is the one sort of fish I buy from Whole Foods.

 Turn the pot on.
-When the pot is gone, stir it around.
+When the pot is done, stir the rice around.
 Add some soy sauce, salt, white pepper, and green onion.
 Now you have hot breakfast for a week.
 Throw a soft egg on top for an extra bonus.

 ### Boiled Chicken